A Search Fund

 What Is a Search Fund?

-The search fund model was first developed at Stanford Graduate School of Business in 1984 by Professor H. Irving Grousbeck.
-Harvard Business School professors Rick Ruback and Royce Yudkoff later helped popularize the concept through their MBA course and their book HBR Guide to Buying a Small Business.
-The model has since expanded to programs at Kellogg School of Management, Columbia Business School, MIT Sloan, Wharton, Tuck, Darden, and IESE Business School in Barcelona, which publishes the leading international search fund study.
+The model originated at Stanford Graduate School of Business in 1984 under Professor H. Irving Grousbeck, and Stanford’s Center for Entrepreneurial Studies has tracked the asset class through a biennial study ever since.
+Harvard Business School professors Rick Ruback and Royce Yudkoff later broadened its reach through their MBA course and the HBR Guide to Buying a Small Business.
+ETA programs now run at Kellogg, Columbia, MIT Sloan, Wharton, Tuck, Darden, Chicago Booth, and IESE Business School in Barcelona, whose International Search Fund Center publishes the leading study of search funds outside the U.S. and Canada.

 Search Fund Target Company Profile